markmandel/ColdDoc/README.md

 # Welcome to DocBox v2.0.0!

 DocBox is a fork of the ColdDoc project originally created by Mark Mandel.
 Documentation for DocBox can be found on the [GitHub Wiki][1] and in this Readme.
 The main Git repository and downloads can be found on [GitHub][2].
+There is also a help forum located at https://groups.google.com/a/ortussolutions.com/forum/#!forum/docbox

 ## LICENSE
 Apache License, Version 2.0.